adalocke7/pki-mini-lab/README.md

 ## Challenges / Troubleshooting
 - Config path mismatch and duplicate: Both Root and intermediate OpenSSL.cnf still referenced the default '/root/ca' path, which caused "could not open file" errors.
 This was fixed by updating the 'dir =' to the full project path.
 Additionally, even after changing the directory path, it still caused the same error due to having the same CA_default pasted twice, which was quickly fixed by deleting the duplicate config.

 - Chrome "Not Secure" despite trusted root CA: The certificate for the server showed a valid chain, but Chrome still flagged it as "Not Secure".
-After troubleshooting by looking at both Windows and Chrome's Trusted Certification files, the root cause was modern browsers requiring a Subject Alternative Name (SAN) extension that explicitly lists the hostname, as just a CN field was not adequate anymore for trusted certificates.
+After troubleshooting by looking at both Windows and Chrome's Trusted Certification files, the root cause was modern browsers requiring a Subject Alternative Name (SAN) extension that explicitly lists the hostname, as just a Common Name (CN) field was not adequate anymore for trusted certificates.
 Fixed by adding a subjectAltName extension to the server cert configuration and reissuing the certificate.

 - Duplicate certificate subject error: Reissuing the server cert with an updated SAN fix caused an error because OpenSSL's CA rejected a second certificate that had an identical subject by default.
 Fixed by setting 'unique_subject = no' in the intermediate CA's index.txt.attr file and adding it to the intermediate openssl.cnf config.